neojato/coinbase-lib/README.md

 ## Add to your Google Apps Script project
-While in the editor, click the + next to "Libraries" in the Script menus
+While in the Apps Script editor:
+* Click the "+" button next to "Libraries" in the Script menus
 * Paste `1zfKYbXu33sgYgWPE6SKaFdeY-pqTWV5hEPBU4CSFs1dwKJDGfE0F55rF` (the project key for this script) in the window that appears
 * Click the "Look up" button to load the library
 * Select the most recent Version from the drop-down for best results